jopemachine/my-dev-env-mac/README.md

 - [n]: Interactively Manage All Your Node Versions
 - [navi]: An interactive cheatsheet tool for the command-line
 - [np]: A better `npm publish`
-- [npm-name-cli]: Check whether a package or organization name is available on npm
 - [open-cli]: Open stuff like URLs, files, executables.
 Cross-platform.
 - [pageres-cli]: Capture website screenshots
-- [tldr]: Simplified and community-driven man pages
 - [trash-cli]: Move files and folders to the trash
 - [yo]: CLI tool for running Yeoman generators